top of page

 What to do when someone dies

-When a death occurs, contact us as soon as possible.
+When a death occurs, please contact us as soon as possible.

-A funeral director will be available to deal with questions and to begin making the necessary arrangements.
+A member of our staff is always available to answer your questions and help begin making the necessary arrangements.

 Bereavement